Do I need a Will?

 It’s estimated that over 60% of British adults do not have a Will.
 Like home insurance, Wills are optional; you don’t have to have one but the consequences of not having one are less than favourable.

-- Intestacy.
 If you die without a Will, then you have died intestate.
-Assets will pass to beneficiaries as the law dictates, however, the beneficiaries declared by law may not be your chosen ones.
-Without a Will, you would have no executors, so no administration of the estate can take place until personal representatives have been appointed by the court.
+The law dictates that assets are passed to beneficiaries, however, the beneficiaries may not be your chosen ones.
+Without a Will, you would have no executors.
+Therefore, no administration of the estate can take place until personal representatives have been appointed by the court.
 If you have a Will, the executors can act by authority of the Will on your death.

-- A Will puts you in control.
-By preparing a Will, you make it absolutely clear whom you want to leave your estate and possessions to.
-Many people do not understand the laws of intestacy or have false assumptions in this regard; a common misconception is that the estate of a married person passes entirely to their spouse, irrespective of whether or not there are children from the marriage.
+By preparing a Will, you make it absolutely clear to whom you want to leave your estate and possessions.
+Many people do not understand the laws of intestacy or have false assumptions in this regard.
+A common misconception is that the estate of a married person passes entirely to their spouse, irrespective of whether or not there are children from the marriage.
 This mistaken belief often leads married couples to reason that they do not need to prepare Wills.

-- Avoid partial intestacy.
-Inexperienced Will writers often neglect to make sufficient substitutionary provisions so that if one or several beneficiaries in the Will dies before you, there are no clauses setting out who the estate or relevant shares will pass to.
+Inexperienced Will Writers often neglect to make sufficient provisions so that if one or several beneficiaries in the Will dies before you, there are no clauses setting out who the estate or relevant shares will pass to.
 If full consideration is not given to the age, nature and relationship of the beneficiary to you, and if the Will is not drafted to take account of all possibilities, you could die partially intestate.

-- Protect vulnerable beneficiaries.
-If you have a disabled or special needs beneficiary who is unable to manage their own affairs, you will need to prepare an appropriate trust Will so that the funds can be managed on behalf of them for the remainder of their life.
+If you have a disabled or special needs beneficiary who is unable to manage their own affairs, you will need to prepare an appropriate trust Will.
+This means that the funds can be managed on behalf of them for the remainder of their life.

-- Wayward/immature beneficiaries.
-If you pass away without a Will and your children stand to inherit, the law determines that they will inherit at 18 years of age.
-If you felt your child was likely to squander the money or use it inappropriately, you can increase the age at which the child Will receive their inheritance and have it managed on their behalf, e.g. until they’ve finished university.
+If you die without a Will and your children stand to inherit, the law determines that they’ll inherit at 18.
+If you think your child might waste or use the money inappropriately, you can increase the age at which the child receives their inheritance and have it managed on their behalf, e.g. until they’ve finished university.